Alano.ONLINE - Your 12-step group's FREE online clubhouse!

 Individuals only

-The chartered purpose of Alano.ONLINE is to serve individual members who welcome the public to gather to study and practice the 12 steps in various programs based on the 12 steps of Alcoholics Anonymous.
+The chartered purpose of Alano.ONLINE is to serve individual members of the public who welcome the public to gather in ad-hoc meetings to study and practice literature of various programs based on the 12 steps of Alcoholics Anonymous.

 We cannot help a person who organizes a meeting for another legal entity, whether that company is a for-profit entity, 501(c)(3) company, registered association, club, or other entity.

 A spiritual connection to your program is great, if your meeting is an ad-hoc, autonomous gathering of individuals who have no other outside affiliation, and are self-supporting through your own contributions.
-(Traditions 4, 5, 6, and 7.)
+(Traditions 4, 5, 6, and 7... a traditional self-organized 12-step meeting.)

-A legal connection to your program's district or world service organization is not okay, if those entities are separate companies.
+A legal connection to your program's district or world service organization is not okay, if those entities are separate non-profit companies.
+This is for non-profit tax reasons as well as the 6th tradition.

 For example, a meeting started by an individual or group of people is fine.
 You can be listed in your program's meeting guide.
 Your meeting has no legal relationship with the service corporations that run the district or world service offices, nor their boards nor trustees.
 You're just people who study the 12 steps independently.